bowman2001/perplexdoc/content/doc/overview/_index.md

 Short overview of the Perplex theme for seasoned Hugo users.
 {.p-first} <!--more-->

 The theme provides a nice default layout for extended CommonMark content.
-Additional styling through attributes and shortcodes is optional.
+Additional styling by attributes or shortcodes is optional.